VytautasKaz/laravel-crud/README.md

     -   Run **php artisan migrate** to create tables.
     -   Run **php artisan db:seed** to fill tables with data.
     -   Run **php artisan serve**
--   Follow the link that appears after running 'php artisan serve'.
+-   Follow the link that appears in the terminal after running 'php artisan serve'.

 ## Author: